 The Shinbyu begins with the procession to the monastery with the young boy dressed in dazzling gold silks to look like a royal prince or king.
 He’s led on horseback, shielded from the sun by a colorful umbrella.
 Once at the monastery, the monks shave the boy’s head and his princely clothes are exchanged for a simple saffron robe.

-This is a highly festive occasion, and it’s believed that good karma will come to families whose sons enter the monastery.
+This Myanmar festival is a highly ceremonial occasion, and it’s believed that good karma will come to families whose sons enter the monastery.

-Capturing real life and authentic moments – such as this procession of colorfully-clad Burmese rural women in the valley of Bagan – requires spontaneity as a photographer, but also integration into the local environment.
+Capturing real life and authentic moments – such as this Buddhist ceremony with its procession of colorfully-clad Burmese rural women in the valley of Bagan – requires spontaneity as a photographer, but also integration into the local environment.
 Photos like these are the ones we like taking best.”

 Double the pleasure